filipw01/car-customization/README.md

 ## Used technologies

-App is created with Next.js and hosted on Vercel.
+App is created with Next.js, Redux.js and Tailwind.css and hosted on Vercel.
 Next.js provides both API endpoint and SSR for React app.
 Animations are created with FramerMotion

 ## Part structure